Recovery Playbook: Asset Based Investment

 It’s important to know that no two communities’ assets are the same and the assets you have are unique, so take some time to really evaluate what makes your community special.

-• What is your community known for; what makes your community special or unique?
+- What is your community known for; what makes your community special or unique?
 This can be hard to answer, but how your community is seen and how you want it to be seen will help you tap into the local culture and history of your place.
 Consider your recommendations for visitors or folks new to your community.
 Pretend you’re a tourist in your town, ask questions and explore.

 Shifting your perspective and really approaching your community development work from the lens that you have what you need to solve your own problems requires that you take stock and evaluate what’s working to begin to tackle what’s not.

-These shifts can take time, but are needed now more than ever as communities recover and seek to be resilient and persevere.
+These shifts can take time but are needed now more than ever as communities recover and seek to be resilient and persevere.

-How to invest in your assets?
+How do you invest in your assets?

 After understanding your unique assets, it’s important to develop and invest in them, but where do you start?
-When wanting to make big changes, it’s important to have a clear goal and it’s always best to start small.
+When wanting to make big changes, it’s important to have a clear goal, and it’s always best to start small.
 Here are some sample goals and possible outcomes:

-By focusing on a single challenge, you can better identify your goals, desired outcomes, then make some observations before taking the first step.
+By focusing on a single challenge, you can better identify your goals and desired outcomes, and then make some observations before taking the first step.
 It’s a combination of small steps that will lead to big change, so don’t get caught in developing too fast.
 All of the actions you take to invest in your assets should be intentional, deeply rooted in your community’s identity, and serve a clear purpose.

 When you think about how your community is going to grow and develop, think of it like self-care.